 Climate is subtropical with temperatures ranging from 19-28° in Summer and 12-21° in Winter.
 The water temperature ranges from 19-22° seasonally.

 Clothing is comfortable and casual all year round.
 Warmer clothes are recommended for evenings and during the winter months.
-Remember your hat and sunscreen and a torch for evening walks.
+Remember your hat and sunscreen in the warmer months and a torch for evening walks.

 A hire car is the most practical way to get around and a current driver’s license is required.
-General speed is 50 km/hr, reduced to 40 km/hr in Burnt Pine.
-Livestock have the right of way and don’t forget the ‘Norfolk wave’.
-There is one taxi service and there are various places to hire push bikes.
+General speed limit is 50 km/hr, reduced to 40 km/hr in Burnt Pine and 30 km/hr in the school zone.
+Livestock roam freely on the roads and have the right of way.
+Drivers wave to passing vehicles, this is called the ‘Norfolk wave’.
+There is one taxi service and push bikes available for hire.

 The main language is English, but you will often hear the islanders speaking the local language which is a mix of Tahitian and Old English inherited from the Bounty descendants.

 Traditionally, most shops close on Wednesday and Saturday afternoons and all day Sunday.
-Supermarkets and selected retailers are open 7 days.
-Both the Saturday’s Farmer’s Markets and the Sunday Markets are held at the Bicentennial Complex.
+The supermarkets and selected retailers are open 7 days a week.

 The Saturday’s farmer’s markets operate from 7.30am - 10.30am and the Sunday arts and craft markets from 8.30am - 11.00am both are located in the Bicentennial Complex in Burnt Pine.